Justus2308/png-decoder/README.md

 Every BMP file has to start with the BMP-specific magic numbers.
 Afterwards, the appropiate header is added (BMPINFOHEADER for images without transparency, V5INFOHEADER for images with a working alpha channel).
 After the header, the raw image data stream is simply appended.

 ## Known Issues / WIP
 The decoding from PNG to BMP is currently not fully working.
-Transparency doesn't work and the first couple of scanlines are not properly decoded.
+In some images there are irregular scanlines in even intervals which are fully transparent/black and whose effects trickle down to the next lines because of reconstruction.
+Decoding of unfiltered images works.

 PNG Decoding of paletted images is not implemented yet.